MagicMirrorOrg/MagicMirror/.github/CONTRIBUTING.md

 **Node Version**: Make sure it's version 12 or later (recommended is 14).

-**MagicMirror Version**: Please let us now which version of MagicMirror you are running.
+**MagicMirror Version**: Please let us know which version of MagicMirror you are running.
 It can be found in the `package.json` file.

 **Description**: Provide a detailed description about the issue and include specific details to help us understand the problem.
 Adding screenshots will help describing the problem.